March 3, 2019

-To begin with a brief recapitulation of Brexit Update 8: in her statement on Tuesday, February 26, the Maybot, faced with the prospect of Cabinet resignations in order to vote for the threatened Cooper-Letwin Amendment, presented a timetable according to which:
+To begin with a brief recapitulation of the Maybot’s statement on Tuesday, February 26.
+Faced with the prospect of Cabinet resignations in order to vote for the threatened Cooper-Letwin Amendment (see Brexit Update 8), the Maybot presented a timetable according to which:

 1) On March 12 she will present a revised version of her deal to Parliament

 2) If her deal is voted down, MPs will vote on March 13 on whether or not to accept No Deal